 We know treatment works.
 What is less clear is how to pay for it.
 For those of us with insurance, it seems logical that we would use it for treatment.
 But that isn’t always the best idea.
 We’ve put together the top 9 reasons why you shouldn’t use insurance to pay for mental health treatment.

 1. Loss of Confidentiality

 But, once you involve the insurance company, your privacy goes out the window.
 The reason is pretty simple.
-For the insurance company to pay for your therapy session, you have to get it approved.
+For the insurance company to pay for your treatment session, you have to get it approved.
 It’s often referred to as prior authorization.

-That means you’ll have to explain to the company exactly why you feel you need therapy.
+That means you’ll have to explain to the company exactly why you feel you need treatment.
 Typically, you’ll fill out some forms or at the very least, you’ll talk to someone on the phone.
 Those people now know what struggles you’re facing.